Pre-Fortress-2/PF2-Website/_posts/blog/2022-2-26-the-future-of-pf2.md

 hidden: false
 image: /assets/blog/images/sb-future_of_pf2.jpg
 ImageDescription: "Image by Sour Dani and Mr. Light"
-description: "Pre-Fortress 2's Future is bright and here's what the team's been working on as well as officially addressing some pressing topics."
+description: "Pre Fortress 2's future is bright and here's what the team's been working on as well as officially addressing some pressing topics."
 permalink: /:categories/:slug
 minibanner: the-future-of-pf2.png
 NoImageEffect: 1
-excerpt: "Howdy, since joining the development team of PF2, there's been a lull in communication between us and you as the player.
+excerpt: "Howdy, since joining the development team of Pre Fortress 2, there's been a lull in communication between us and you as the player.
 I've been working to close the gap between internal discussion and with players."
 ---

-Howdy, since joining the development team of PF2, there's been a lull in communication between us and you as the player.
+Howdy, since joining the development team of Pre Fortress 2, there's been a lull in communication between us and you as the player.
 I've been working to close the gap between internal discussion and with players.

 The following articles are designed to bring y’all up to speed with what’s been happening behind the scenes!